 As a judge on CBC’s Dragons’ Den, Manjit Minhas shares business lessons with equal parts force and finesse.
 An entrepreneur herself, Minhas runs the 10th largest brewery in the world—worth a whopping 187 million dollars.
-Her unprecedented success demolished stereotypes, surprised her competitors, and cleared a path for entrepreneurs of every age and gender.
+Her unprecedented success in a male-dominated field demolished stereotypes, surprised competitors, and cleared a path for entrepreneurs of every age and gender.
 In talks, she distills the hands-on lessons of her success, showing audiences how they can embrace change, defy expectations, and incentivize disruption.